 Challenge

-At English Language Programs, one of the top outreach priorities is finding consistent, meaningful ways to engage alumni.
-The goal is twofold: encourage them to reapply for new projects if they are eligible and empower them to share their stories in ways that could inspire and mentor future applicants.
+As an Outreach Coordinator for English Language Programs of the Department of State, one of the top outreach priorities was finding consistent, meaningful ways to engage alumni.
+The goal was threefold: to encourage eligible alumni to reapply for new projects, to empower them to share stories that inspire future applicants, and to support their professional growth.

 Action

 I helped create multiple avenues for alumni involvement across conferences, campaigns, and special events.
-At regional, national, and international conferences, I coordinated alumni-led sessions and panels, providing presenter coaching, logistics training, and clear talking points.
-I also trained alumni and staff to represent the program at booths, equipping them with the tools to mentor prospective applicants while engaging visitors.
-Beyond events, I curated alumni stories for promotional campaigns, blogs, and monthly social media features—amplifying their voices to broader audiences.
-During a two-week Virtual Educator exchange culminating at ISTE, I led alumni engagement in our Playground session, where they presented projects alongside their in-country institutional counterparts, offering real-world perspectives to over 200 participants.
-I also built recognition and connection into smaller touchpoints, producing appreciation certificates, designing writable banners and displays for conferences, and collaborating with TESOL Professional Learning Networks to highlight alumni opportunities.
+At regional, national, and international conferences, I coordinated alumni-led sessions and panels, providing presenter coaching, logistics support, and clear talking points.
+I also trained alumni and staff to represent the program at booths, equipping them to mentor prospective applicants while engaging visitors.
+To bring stakeholder visions to life, I delivered interactive booth activities—such as writable banners—that encouraged participation from alumni and other attendees.
+Beyond events, I curated alumni stories for promotional campaigns, blogs, and monthly social media features, amplifying their voices to broader audiences.
+During a two-week Virtual Educator exchange that began with professional development workshops in Washington, D.C., I collaborated on the design and delivery of an outreach workshop that guided participants in sharing the impact of their stories.
+Throughout the week, I also supported other professional development sessions by preparing printed materials and managing onsite setup.

 Impact